MicrosoftDocs/entra-docs/docs/external-id/what-is-b2b.md

 You can delegate guest user management to application owners.
 This allows them to add guest users directly to any application they want to share, whether it's a Microsoft application or not.

 - Administrators set up self-service app and group management.
-- Nonadministrators use their [Access Panel](https://myapps.microsoft.com) to add guest users to applications or groups.
+- Non-administrators use their [Access Panel](https://myapps.microsoft.com) to add guest users to applications or groups.

 :::image type="content" source="media/what-is-b2b/access-panel-manage-app.png" alt-text="Screenshot showing the Access panel for a guest user."  lightbox="media/what-is-b2b/access-panel-manage-app.png":::